Springjunky/docker-local-build-environment/README.md

 ### My next steps

-* Pump up the Image with latest docker and ansible
+* Pump up the Image with latest docker, ansible, gitlab and Sonatype Nexus
 * move the personal DNS-Server outsite the docker-compose (ENV)
 * optimze Dockerfiles to use less number of layers during build
+*